-Miriam Levin, Health and Care Programme Director, explains how the country’s online Community Conversations now become the springboard for practical health and care changes.
-To deliver this phase we are delighted to be working in partnership with Involve and Democratic Society.
+Miriam Levin, Health and Care Programme Director, explains how the country’s online Community Conversations became the springboard for practical health and care changes.
+To deliver this phase we were delighted to be working in partnership with Involve and Democratic Society.

-The Community Conversations have revealed the different ways people all over the country are struggling with the system.
+The Community Conversations had revealed the different ways people all over the country were struggling with the system.

 From patients getting desperate while they wait months for treatment.
 To an army of unpaid carers under stress as they fight for the care that their loved ones need.
 And overworked staff being pushed to breaking point.

-The People’s Panel will bring a hundred people together to help decide how we can make sure everyone in Britain gets the health and care they need.
+The People’s Panel brought a hundred people together to help decide how we can make sure everyone in Britain gets the health and care they need.

-The Panel will broadly reflect everyone who lives in England, Scotland and Wales, with (randomly selected) participants from all walks of life.
+The Panel broadly reflected everyone who lives in England, Scotland and Wales, with (randomly selected) participants from all walks of life.

-They’ll hear real life experiences of what’s working well in health and care right now and what could be better – from patients, staff and people who run these services.
+They heard real life experiences of what’s working well in health and care and what could be better – from patients, staff and people who run these services.

-By the end of this process, the Panel will have prioritised the changes that will help the most people, and the people who need it the most.
+At the end of the process, the Panel prioritised the changes that would help the most people, and the people who need it the most.

-The People’s Panel will meet online over four weekends, between September and November this year.
-There will be three sessions each weekend, each lasting around two and a half hours.
+The People’s Panel met online over four weekends, between September and November 2021.
+There were three sessions each weekend, each lasting around two and a half hours.

-- Hear the stories, views and ideas that people shared in the Community Conversations, and share their own
+- Heard the stories, views and ideas that people shared in the Community Conversations, and shared their own

-- Hear from speakers – including patients, carers, people living in care, health and care experts, and NHS staff
+- Heard from speakers – including patients, carers, people living in care, health and care experts, and NHS staff

-- Discuss issues with the other Panel members and weigh up what matters to people
+- Discussed issues with the other Panel members and weighed up what matters to people

-- Decide next steps to solve the country’s health and care issues.
+- Decided next steps to solve the country’s health and care issues.